-- Phone System and Computer Systems-Phone and computer systems are installed for business operations in all facilities. - Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
-The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons is adequate for Mount Sunapee's needs.
+- Phone System and Computer Systems Phone and computer systems are installed for business operations in all facilities. - Deep Well Well testing was performed in 1999 to determine the capacity of the primary source of potable water for Mount Sunapee.
+The well has significant water capacity that will meet the needs of Mount Sunapee for the foreseeable future. - Electrical Transformers Mount Sunapee has its electrical transformers checked annually by TSI, Inc. for maintenance needs and to assure their operational reliability. - Parking Areas All parking lots receive annual maintenance in the form of snow removal, trash clean up, and sand removal in the spring and drainage maintenance. - Sewage Disposal Engineering consultation with Hoyle-Tanner Associates continues for monitoring the wastewater inflows into the lagoons and for assuring that the capability of the lagoons is adequate for Mount Sunapee's needs. - Campground Road Mount Sunapee completed significant repair and maintenance of the campground road in summer 2021.
+Mount Sunapee will continue to collaborate with the Parks Service to maintain the road's condition and to reduce impact from runoff.

-Mount Sunapee's Groundwater Discharge Permit, GWP-198704058-N-005, renewal application was submitted on May 11, 2018.
+Mount Sunapee's Groundwater Discharge Permit, GWP-198704058-N-006, expires on June 12, 2023.